 Read about the adverse effects of prenatal jumping exercise and some useful safety tips for a risk-free pregnancy.

 Safe Exercises For Pregnant Women

-There are some cardio, aerobic and strength training exercises that women can safely perform while expecting.
+There are some cardio, aerobic and strength training exercises that women can safely indulge in as a part of their antenatal care plan.
 Some of them are:

 - Cycling (on a stationary bike)

 - Prenatal Yoga

 - Light stretching exercises

 How Are Light Exercises Beneficial For Pregnant Woman?

 There are different types of prenatal exercises like stretching, walking, swimming or yoga that are beneficial for maternal health.
 You can go ahead and choose a fitness regimen during your pregnancy that suits you.
 Here is a list of the benefits of practicing such light exercises during pregnancy:

 - Helps reduce backaches, constipation, bloating, and swelling